Choosing A-level subjects: five points to consider

 Top universities usually require three academic A-levels, not including general studies or critical thinking.
 The Russell Group, which represents 24 leading UK universities, has produced a guide which sets out how the subjects you study at A-level can determine which degree courses will be open to you in future.
 Whatever your plans, it’s well worth a read – see Informed Choices for full details.

 You can also check entry requirements for university courses on UCAS.

 Changing your mind

-Making decision about the unknown is difficult.
-Whilst things often don’t turn out how you expect, it’s worth noting you can be surprised in a positive way – modules with the least appeal at the outset can end up being the most enjoyable.
+Making decisions about the unknown is difficult.
+Things often don’t turn out how you expect but you can also be surprised in a positive way – modules with the least appeal at the outset can end up being the most enjoyable.

-There’s no failsafe solution here but if you do feel you’ve made the wrong decision after starting your course, speak to your tutor as it’s often possible to change subjects.
+There’s no fail-safe solution here.
+If you do feel you’ve made the wrong decision after starting your course, speak to your tutor as it’s often possible to change subjects.

 Speak to your current school teachers, A-level subject teachers, and current course students to get an idea of what the course involves and what’s likely to suit you.

-Your parents, family and friends can help shape your views but remember you are the one who will be doing the work, and it’s your future that will be affected, so it’s important to be happy with the choices you make.
+Your parents, family and friends can help shape your views.
+But remember you are the one who will be doing the work, and it’s your future, so it’s important to be happy with the choices you make.